iMorpheus/BookOfLazy/oneOrTwoLinersOrMore.md

 - alias EditBash='pico ~/.bash_profile'   *Early on, it was necessary for me to edit my profile page every thirty seconds.*
 - alias YTD='youtube-dl' *Passes url to youtube-dl for downloading.
 NOTE: Might add -f mp4 to avoid the occassional .webm download.*
 - alias bin='cd ~/bin/ ; clear ; ls -FC' *Ugh, what was the name of that script/directory?*

+## Scripts/Functions: Work and podcast related.
+- mp32m4a.sh: *Convert .mp3 files to .m4a via afconvert*
+- T2S.sh (Text to Speech): *Directs say() to convert selected text file into an audio file.*
+- wav2m4a.sh (.wav to .m4a): *Directs afconvert() to convert .wav to .m4a.*
+- StatsGen.sh (Stats Generator): *Generates number of downloads for each episode of Death by Horror*